Pigmice2733/scouting-backend/README.md

 * CERT_FILE: path to ssl certificate file
 * KEY_FILE: path to ssl key file
 * ORIGIN: ACCESS-CONTROL-ALLOW-ORIGIN http header value (defaults to '\*')
+* YEAR: year to use when consuming data from tba api (defaults to current year)

 ## Running